Abjad/abjad/trunk/abjad/docs/source/system_overview/parsing/index.rst

 RhythmTree Parsing
 ------------------

-``rhythmtreetools.RhythmTreeParser`` parses a microlanguage resembling Ircam's RTM-style LISP syntax, and generates a sequence of RhythmTree structures, which can be furthered manipulated by composers, before being converted into Abjad score object:
+Abjad's rhythm-tree parser parses a microlanguage resembling Ircam's RTM Lisp syntax, and generates a sequence of RhythmTree structures, which can be furthered manipulated by composers, before being converted into Abjad score
+object:

 ::